 Project Overview

-The Transportation Equity Network (TEN) project is building a coalition of community groups, equitable transportation advocates, local leadership, and others to serve as a network of organizations to work with decision-makers to embed racial equity and mobility justice into transportation decisions and investments.
-Black and Brown representatives of community groups hold the majority of leadership positions within the coalition.
+The Transportation Equity Network (TEN) project has built a coalition of community groups, equitable transportation advocates, local leadership, and others to serve as a network of organizations to work with decision-makers to embed racial equity and mobility justice into transportation decisions and investments.
+TEN aims to have Black and Brown representatives of community groups hold the majority of leadership positions within the coalition.

 The TEN network actively convenes its members, participates in city, county, regional, statewide, and national forums, responds to requests for assistance and information from community groups or the media, and conducts policy analysis and advocacy, among other activities.